[This post continues my “self-help” series on how to write a scientific paper for PhD students; the first post can be found here]

 After the setup, a typical film script continues to the confrontation phase.
 There is trouble; there an issue that the characters have to solve.
 The resolution of the confrontation marks the high point of excitement in the story.
 After outworking the story, some brief epilogue may follow, providing closure.

-Great papers and their abstracts follow a similar arc: from setup to confrontation and from resolution to closure.
+Great papers and great abstracts follow a similar arc: from setup to confrontation and from resolution to closure.
 The storyline can be seen as hourglass-shaped: presenting the broad setting, introducing a more narrow problem and its solution, and returning to the broader picture again.
 It is not a coincidence that this is exactly how every Nature abstract reads.

 The script that every Nature abstract has to follow, sentence by sentence, begins with a few sentences on general context and the broader topic.
 Then, the abstract narrows down to more specific context (again a few sentences), before funnelling to its narrowest point: the exact research question addressed by the paper.
 This has to be followed by the solution of the problem: the key result.
 Then the abstract broadens again, first addressing the implications of the result to the paper’s field of science, and then discussing the impact beyond that particular field.
 Setup, confrontation, resolution, closure.